ArchitectsExit Architects - Ibán Carpintero, Mario Sanjuán, Ángel Sevillano

 ClientMadrid Regional Government

-From the architect.
+Text description provided by the architects.
 The library is thought as a metaphor of books itself.
 Covers that attract you and let you see only a little fragment of the stories they contain.
 Stories, all of them, born from imagination.
 This is the way the library is tried to be built, as an enigmatic cover with a plain shape that makes it an object.
 An attracting cover that, once left behind, discovers a story full of nuances, with paths still to be written.

 The library opens itself to a pedestrian boulevard, at the end of a residential 8-floor blocks area.
 The building gets its identity through materials, rejecting composition criteria.